Softwire/DiscordBot/README.md

 - [x] Allow people to unsign from events
 - [x] Hard code in response sets for events
 - [x] Make bot post events in separate channel
+- [x] Use a Discord role to control who can issue bot commands
 - [ ] Notify users that their event is going to start
 - [ ] Allow admins to forcibly sign people up to events with the discord bot
 - [ ] Allow creation of recurring events
+- [ ] Add handling for multiple timezones (eg. Budapest and London)

 ### Complications that need to be addressed